UniversalDependencies/docs/_en/feat/Number.md

 udver: '2'
 ---

-In English, `Number` is a feature of [nouns](en-pos/NOUN) and other parts of speech that mark agreement with nouns, i.e. personal [pronouns](en-pos/PRON), [verbs](en-pos/VERB), and some [determiners](en-pos/DET).
+In English, `Number` is a feature of [nouns](en-pos/NOUN) and other parts of speech that mark agreement with nouns, i.e. personal [pronouns](en-pos/PRON), [verbs](en-pos/VERB) including verbal [auxiliaries](en-pos/AUX), and some [determiners](en-pos/DET).

 For nouns, number is determined primarily by agreement (not necessarily form), per Penn Treebank tag guidelines.
 The values are described below: essentially, `Sing` for nouns that take singular agreement, `Plur` for most nouns that take plural agreement, and `Ptan` for pluralia tantum (nouns exhibiting grammatically plural morphology and agreement that cannot be made singular).
+(There is no separate value for collective/mass nouns.)

-Collective/mass nouns are not given a special feature.
-The `Number` feature may be variable for a word type—that is, dependent on context and not just form.
+For many word types, the `Number` feature is variable—that is, it depends on context and not just form.

 ### <a name="Sing">`Sing`</a>: singular

 The grammatical singular vs. plural contrast is defined in terms of agreement.
-A singular noun prototypically denotes one person, animal, or thing, but collective/mass nouns may also be grammatically singular by this definition.
+A singular noun prototypically denotes one person, animal, or thing, but collective/mass nouns may also be grammatically singular.
 Every noun with the PTB tag `NN` or `NNP` is marked with this feature.
 In addition, singular pronouns (see [PRON]()), singular demonstrative determiners, and verbs with a singular subject receive this feature.